thomasjkuo94/2020-msia423-kuo/README.md

 * Success would be measured by an increase in listings categorized to bins that are considered "popular", as it implies that those listings are being booked more.

 ### Outcome:
 * Success was measured by AUC and Accuracy: Achieved 0.968 AUC and 86.7% on the Test Set.
-Success!
+Success!!

 # Backlog